Crypto Fees: A Full Breakdown and How To Minimize Costs

 Crypto Has Thousands of Transactions Every Hour

-On top of the volume associated with cryptocurrency trading, fees range considerably and they currently have no cap.
-As of this writing, the average cost of a Bitcoin transaction — the world’s largest cryptocurrency — is up 347% from a year ago.
+On top of the volume associated with cryptocurrency trading, fees vary considerably and they currently have no cap.
+Over the past year, the daily average cost of a Bitcoin transaction has ranged from $1.17 to $10.65 after surging to over $63 in April 2021.

 In this high-volume, round-the-clock marketplace with free-range fees, knowing what to expect and having a strategy for entering and exiting cryptocurrency investments will provide the best chance of capital preservation.